Skip to content

 Dashboard looks right when:

-• hub, client, and permissions counts match what you created;
+• hub, client, and policy counts match what you created;

 • attention items are understood or cleared;